ErebusAres/D2AA/README.md

 D2 Armor Analyzer is a web-based tool for Destiny 2 players to analyze, compare, and group their armor stats using CSV exports from [Destiny Item Manager (DIM)](https://app.destinyitemmanager.com/).

+> **Disclaimer:**
+> This project is not affiliated with Destiny Item Manager (DIM) or Bungie in any way.
+> I do not work with DIM and cannot assist with any issues related to the DIM website, your Bungie account, or CSV downloads from DIM.

 ## Features

 - Upload your DIM Armor CSV and view all your armor pieces in a sortable, filterable table.